What Is Hepatitis D?

 If you already have hepatitis B, HDV can make your symptoms worse.

 Your doctor will ask questions about your symptoms and lifestyle, then do an exam.
-She’ll test your blood for the different types of hepatitis.
-If you have it, she’ll do more bloodwork and imaging tests to check your liver for signs of damage.
+They’ll test your blood for the different types of hepatitis.
+If you have it, your doctor will do more bloodwork and imaging tests to check your liver for signs of damage.